 Public Works performs code enforcement activities related to property maintenance to improve public safety and quality of life in unincorporated communities.
 The program staff responds to complaints and investigates and resolves public nuisance, unsightly property conditions, or unpermitted construction issues within a community.
-Each year, Public Works processes about 2,200 code enforcement cases, 1,300 property rehabilitation cases, and 700 Nuisance Abatement Team (NAT) cases.
+Based upon data collected at the end of the second quarter of FY 2020-2021, there were 89 code enforcement cases, 134 property rehabilitation cases, and 131 Nuisance Abatement Team (NAT) cases.
 The NAT cases typically include County regulation violations enforced by the Departments of Regional Planning, Health Services, Fire, and Animal Care & Control and require the assistance of a multiagency Task Force, including the County law enforcement and the District Attorney's Office for enforcement actions.